anodyne/nova/modules/nova/install/README.md

 * test the quick install
 * rank image names (and)
 * change i18n over to the newer format
-* should the install assets go into the nova assets module?

 ## History